julius-speech/grammar-kit/README.md

 # Grammar kit for Julius

-This package is a grammar kit for Julius, containing sample g
+This package is a grammar kit for Julius, containing:

 - How-to documents to use and build grammar.
 - Sample grammars (ja/en)